synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         )
 ```

-"handlers" and "settings" variables have been defined, but we haven"t yet told tornado.web.Application to actually *use* them.
+"handlers" and "settings" variables have been defined, but we haven't yet told tornado.web.Application to actually *use* them.
 See next line:

 ```python
         tornado.web.Application.__init__(self, handlers, **settings)
 ```

-We *still* don"t actually have a running web server, just the building blocks from which to make on.
+We *still* don't actually have a running web server, just the building blocks from which to make on.
 This is where main() comes in.

 ```python
 def main():